 Our dedicated staff and volunteers are part of what makes The Kroc Center so special.
 Their commitment to serving others and creating a welcoming environment helps create a community.

 Thank you for your interest in a career with The Salvation Army Kroc Center of Coeur d'Alene.
-We are currently accepting applications for the following positions.
-To apply, please fill-out anand return to The Kroc Center front desk or via email to .
+We are currently accepting applications for the positions below.

 Equal Opportunity Employment